lowRISC/opentitan/hw/ip/spi_device/doc/_index.md

 When it reaches the 4B address (`addr[2]`), the module triggers the DPSRAM state machine to fetch data from the DPSRAM.
 When the module receives `addr[0]`, at the positive edge of SCK, the module moves to appropriate command state based on the given CMD_INFO data.

-If the received address falls into mailbox address ragne and mailbox feature is enabled, the module turns on the mailbox selection bit.
+If the received address falls into mailbox address range and mailbox feature is enabled, the module turns on the mailbox selection bit.
 Then all out-going requests to the DPSRAM are forwarded to the mailbox section, not the read buffer section.

 #### Dummy Cycle